Volunteers

 What is my commitment?

 Please read the Volunteer Commitment Policy for group-specific volunteer commitments.
+This policy is updated througout the year to reflect changes in positions, duties, meets, and volunteer opportunities.

 How do I sign up?